 Types of OPT

-Pre-completion OPT: OPT work authorization which occurs prior to completing your degree.
-You may apply for pre-completion OPT up to 90 days before your requested start date.
+Pre-completion OPT: OPT work authorization that occurs before completing your degree.
+You may apply for Pre-completion OPT up to 90 days before your requested start date.
 In most cases, employment is limited to 20 hours per week during the academic term but can be full-time (40 hours per week) during vacation periods.
-Note: In most cases, students are advised to apply for CPT instead.
-Please speak with an ISSP Advisor with any questions.

 Eligibility